muzi-huashi/helloworld/readme.txt

 This world is big!
 where are you?
-What do would to do.
+What do would to dyeso.